 Automated marketing programs do the same thing.
 Additionally, they also track member engagement in social media, on your website, and any other relevant online portal.

-After only a short period of time, automated marketing programs can tell you important details that can shape the way you interact with your members.
-Instead of knowing that a member opened an email—or tends to open certain types of emails—you can learn about their financial habits, their preferences, what services they might need, and any significant life events that concern the credit union.
+After only a short period of time, automated marketing programs can tell you far more important details about members.
+That data can shape the way you interact with your members.

 Improving Marketing Efficacy